enonic/lib-static/README.md

 `var getStatic = libStatic.static(optionsWithRoot);`

+The getter function `getStatic` takes the [XP request object](https://developer.enonic.com/docs/xp/stable/framework/http#http-request) as argument, and determines the asset path from that (in practice: any path after the controller's own access path is postfixed after the `root` - see below).

+<a name="static-params"></a>
 #### Params:
 - `root` (string): path to a root folder where resources are found.
-The root folder is relative to _build/resources/main_ in the [XP project structure](https://developer.enonic.com/docs/xp/stable/apps/projects#project_structure) after building (depending on specific build setups, this is somewhat equivalent to a path relative to _src/main/resources/_).
+This string points to a root folder in the built JAR.
+Using `..` in the `root` string will throw an error.
+  - Note: _"a root folder in the built JAR"_ is accurate, but if you think JAR's can be a bit obscure here's an easier mental model: `root` points to a folder below and relative to the _build/resources/main_.
+This is where all assets are collected when building the JAR, and when running XP in [dev mode](https://developer.enonic.com/docs/enonic-cli/master/dev#start)), it actually IS where assets are served from.
+Depending on specific build setups, you can also think of `root` as being relative to _src/main/resources/_.
 - `options` (object, optional): add an [options object](#options) after `path` to control behavior for all responses from the returned getter function.
-- `optionsWithRoot` (object): same as above, an [options object](#options) but when used as the first and only argument, this object _must_ include a `root: ...` attribute too - a root string same as above.
-This is simply for convenience if you prefer named parameters instead of a positional `path` argument.
+- `optionsWithRoot` (object): same as above, an [options object](#options) but when used as the first and only argument, this object _must_ include a `{ root: ..., }` attribute too - a root string same as above.
+This is simply for convenience if you prefer named parameters instead of a positional `root` argument.
+If both are supplied, the positional `root` argument is used.

 #### Example:

-_getAnotherStatic.es6_ returns any asset under _build/resources/main/my-resources/_, determined by the URL path relative to the controller itself:
+_getAnotherStatic.es6_ returns any asset under _/my-resources_ in the application JAR (or _build/resources/main/my-resources_ in XP dev mode).

 ```
 var libStatic = require('lib/enonic/static');